ElektraInitiative/libelektra/src/tools/fuse/README.md

 - `system:`
 - `dir:`
 - `spec:`
+- `proc:`
+- `cascading:`, corresponding to the `/` namespace in Elektra:
+	This is useful for inspection purposes, but beware that write operations in this namespace are disabled.

 Exceptions:
 - `default:` (only exists for cascading lookups)
-- `proc:` (to be implemented in future version (read-only))

-Furthermore, there is `cascading:`, which correspons to the `/` Elektra-namespace.
-This is useful for inspection purposes, but beware:
-Write operations in this namespace produce unexpected effects (and create operations might fail), as for the same "address" a write operation can be resolved to a different real key then the corresponding read operation.

 These first two layers, (e.g `mountpoint/12/system:`) are read only.
-Deeper layers support writing: any change is directly updated in the backing Elektra-Key-Database.
+Deeper layers (expect the cascading namespace) support writing: any change is directly updated in the backing Elektra-Key-Database.

 ### Process Context Mocking